 Power of the people as the road ahead

 A centripetal force is required in order to create a cultural condition in a society and too mobilize humans, both as individuals and as a collective, so that they can remain within organized structures.
 And in order to exert this force or to carry out such a process you need the state, structure of governance and structure of bureaucracy.
 The society, from its very beginning, has been controlled by kingly and institutional forces.
 But, it has been observed with the passage of time, that these forces were inadequate towards bringing in a complete cultural condition or a democratic cultural condition in the world.
-They have thrown human societies to a condition of chaos by corrupting themselves, moving away from the ideology of culture (…) Today men are faced with a crisis.
+They have thrown human societies to a condition of chaos by corrupting themselves, moving away from the ideology of culture.
+It has been observed that rather than the attainment of a healthy cultural condition human mind is now faced with a condition of cultural derangement.
+Today men are faced with a crisis.
 The reason behind this is the abuse of kingly/stately and institutional powers.
 These powers have been used for particular interests and people have been deprived of its benefits.
 One need not reiterate how historical accounts from across the world have demonstrated the consequences when kingly/stately and institutional power becomes blind.

 Artists, Writers, Poets and Creative Thinkers must lead from the front

 Therefore poets, artists and writers need to remain firm in their cultural ideology while remaining unbiased in their political and economic ideology.
-Unbiased does not mean that they should keep themselves away from it – but like the droplets of water on a lotus leaf – they should go amidst the people, and their circumstances, should look at the ideologies, study them carefully and understand them, should be able to discern the truth and emerge having not surrendered themselves to any one ideology (…) It should be kept in mind that artists take men towards a new dawn through the path of culture and thereby make the world beautiful.
+Unbiased does not mean that they should keep themselves away from it – but like the droplets of water on a lotus leaf – they should go amidst the people, and their circumstances, should look at the ideologies, study them carefully and understand them, should be able to discern the truth and emerge having not surrendered themselves to any one ideology.
+In this way the people can inform the cultural ideals that lead to the success of artists, poets, and literary persons.
+And for this reason, the artist should remain unbiased.
+They should remain impartial in their pursuit of the good and the bad, the best, the middle and the lowest planes of existence and the differences and confluences of human condition.
+It should be kept in mind that artists take men towards a new dawn through the path of culture and thereby make the world beautiful.

 Syncretism as a future of Assamese cultural life